 “No, but we worked on it a bit on the day before we came here.
 We were narrowing down lists…” He trails off, then takes out his phone and starts tapping at it.
 “Do you think something happened that might have given her a new clue?”

 “Let me know if you find something.
 I guess we’re ordering food in, tonight.”

-But twenty minutes later he doesn’t seem to have found anything.
-Leaf arrives just after the food does, apparently having underestimated how long it would take for her to bike over in the snow.
-She starts to take off her scarf and coat, then stops to gratefully accept the hot mug of tea Laura brewed, then sets it down after a swallow to keep shedding layers.
+But twenty minutes later he still hasn’t found anything.
+Leaf arrives just after the food does, still breathing hard from biking through the snow, and starts to take off her scarf and coat before Laura hands her a hot mug of tea.
+Leaf stops to gratefully accept it, takes a swallow, then sets it down to keep shedding layers.